nazarewk/dojo-jsx/blog_demo/README.md

 should not obstruct with the M & C. I toyed with the idea of using it with/instead of Dijit to make Dojo more accessible to the general public.

-Well... the day finally came.
+Well... the day finally came to put the idea into action.

 I have no experience whatsoever with React or modern (2015+) web development ideas so today i will stick to explaining pros & cons of Dojo as i know it,